brian-clemont/chhavi-herapher-Image-Manipulation-/README.md

 # chhavi-herapher-Image-Manipulation-
-chhavi herapher (छवि हेरफेर) hindi for image manipulation in this project a basic image manipulation operations are performed using OpenCV Android
+chhavi herapher (छवि हेरफेर) hindi for image manipulation in this project a basic image manipulation operations are performed using OpenCV Python

 ### Executing
 ```